2024–present Serbian anti-corruption protests: Early mobilization of education workers

-On 3 January, a student protest was held in Aleksandrovac, the largest one in the town's history.
+On 3 January, a student protest was held in Aleksandrovac, the largest in the town's history.
 The students were joined by other citizens, including some of their professors.
-On the same day, after a round of negotiations with education workers' unions, prime minister Vučević stated that all education workers who decide to strike will be fired and replaced.
+On the same day, after a round of negotiations with education workers' unions, Prime Minister Vučević stated that all education workers who decide to strike will be fired and replaced.
 This statement caused widespread negative reactions among education workers, who characterized the statement as "arrogant" and "insulting".

 The government tabloid Večernje Novosti published pictures of Croatian passports showing the names and personal data of two student protesters, claiming they are "Croatian spies" sent to "destabilize Serbia".
-It turned out that the students in question come from Croatian Serb refugee families and hold dual citizenship of both Serbia and Croatia.
-The students announced they will sue the tabloid, due to breach of the Serbian data protection law, and the public widely condemned the article.
+In reality, the students in question came from Croatian Serb refugee families and held both Serbian and Croatian citizenship.
+The students announced they will sue Večernje Novosti, due to a breach of the Serbian data protection laws.
+The public widely condemned the article.

 January upsurge of nationwide protests

 On 6 January, high-school students in Požarevac organized a protest, which began with 15 minutes of silence.

 On 10 January, protesters in Belgrade gathered in front of the Palace of Justice, and afterwards blocked the ring road in downtown Belgrade.
 Protests were also held in Novi Sad, Niš, Zrenjanin and Kikinda.

 On 11 January, protesters gathered in front of the offices of BIA in Novi Sad, inviting the BIA employees over "for a friendly chat".
 The building was heavily guarded by police.
 A large protest was simultaneously organized in Kragujevac by local high-school students, joined by medical workers.
 During the night, students of technical faculties in Belgrade reported that the unknown persons entered the campus despite the blockade and started threatening them.

 On 12 January, around 20,000 students and citizens gathered in front of the Constitutional Court of Serbia in Belgrade, demanding the prosecution of those responsible for the canopy collapse and expressing their support to the school workers' union which announced a possible general strike.
 The protest began with 15 minutes of silence.
 At the same time, students in Niš organized a protest in front of the Rectorate of the University of Niš.
 They put up a banner saying "Work stoppage due to protest" on the second floor of the Rectorate building.

-On 13 January, late in the evening, unknown persons physically attacked the students blocking the Belgrade Faculty of Law, including one female student.
-In total, six students were injured.
+On 13 January, late in the evening, unknown persons physically attacked the students blocking the Belgrade Faculty of Law, causing six students to be injured.
 The police intervened and one of the attackers was arrested.